 We next look at whether the availability of the PPPLF as a backstop may have supported PPP lending.
 We do so by repeating our instrumental variable approach but using our indicator for whether the bank had filed facility-related legal documents (instrumented by familiarity) rather than actual use of the PPPLF.
 Because banks that actually borrowed from the PPPLF must have filed the paperwork, we are especially interested in comparing these results to the previous results to see whether filing the paperwork made the PPPLF a readily accessible funding backstop, and provided an additional boost beyond the funds it extended (i.e. we look to see whether the coefficients are larger in this specification).
 For small community banks we find the coefficients are little changed, which suggests that, for these banks, the support provided by the PPPLF was largely from the funds actually disbursed.
 However, for larger banks, we find that PPP lending relative to assets was boosted by filing paperwork-by an amount equal to 3 percent of their asset base-whereas actual facility use had not had much effect.
-Large
+Large community banks that did not file paperwork extended PPP loans equal to, on average, 7 percent of their assets, so the boost is economically quite meaningful.
+We interpret this as indicating that the backstop role of the PPPLF was important for these larger banks.

-&lt;sup>4 The Call report measures the dollar volume of PPP loan extensions rather number of PPP loans extended.
+4 The Call report measures the dollar volume of PPP loan extensions rather number of PPP loans extended.
 Moreover, the Call report indicates the value of such loans on banks books at the end of the month.
 Comparisons to data provided by the SBA on the value of loans extended by banks indicate that these two measures are extremely highly correlated.
 We discuss this point in more depth below.

-&lt;sup>5 Throughout our analysis, we consider only banks that made PPP loans.
+5 Throughout our analysis, we consider only banks that made PPP loans.
 The decision by banks to participate in the PPP is a separate, but no less interesting, question.
 For an analysis of the factors associated with that decision, see Lopez and Spiegel (2021).